Pranab Mukherjee: Minister of Defence

 Manmohan Singh appointed Mukherjee as the Minister of Defence of India when the Congress Party once again came to power in 2004.
 Mukherjee held the post until 2006.
 He expanded cooperation with the United States during his tenure.
-The Times of India reported on the Wikileaks cables release and noted how the U.S. was full of praise for the "uniformed leadership" of Indian armed forces.
+The Times of India reported on the United States diplomatic cables leak release and noted how the U.S. was full of praise for the "uniformed leadership" of Indian armed forces.
 In June 2005, Mukherjee inked the ten-year Indo-US Defence Framework deal.

 Despite increasing co-operation with the United States, Mukherjee maintained that Russia would remain India's 'topmost' defence partner.
 He asserted that "Russia has been and will remain India's largest defence partner in the years to come" while inaugurating the 5th session of the Indo-Russian Inter-Governmental Commission on Military-Technical Cooperation (IRIGC-MTC) in Moscow in 2005.

 Russia and India held their first joint anti-terror war games in Rajasthan in October 2005, during which Mukherjee and Russian Defence Minister Sergei Ivanov narrowly escaped injury after a heavy mortar landed several metres from their platform.
 The Russian ministry subsequently declared its hopes to follow up joint military exercises in India with further joint exercises on Russian territory.